 Description of a baby kick count tracker

-- At first, we mention the identity of the mother and her basic obstetric formula along with the gestation at which the baby kicks are started to be counted.
+• At first, we mention the identity of the mother and her basic obstetric formula, along with the gestation at which the baby’s kicks are starting to be counted.

-- We make track of baby kicks week by week.
+• We keep track of baby kicks week by week.
 This is essential because, with increasing gestation, the number of kicks per day may reduce.

-- The left column is given for starting and ending times of the tracking.
-For example, if a mother starts counting the kicks of her baby at 10:10 am and her ten kicks are completed at 2:32 pm, she will write this accurate time in the starting and ending time in the respective box.
+• The left column is given for the starting and ending times of the tracking.
+For example, if a mother starts counting the kicks of her baby at 10:10 am and her ten kicks are completed at 2:32 pm, she will write this accurate time in the starting and ending times in the respective boxes.

-- At the end of the day, she also mentions the duration in which her baby completed its 10 kicks.
-For example in the above, the baby took 4 hours and 22 minutes to complete ten kicks.
+• At the end of the day, she also mentions the duration for which her baby completed its 10 kicks.
+For example, in the above example, the baby took 4 hours and 22 minutes to complete ten kicks.
 In this way, the baby kick count tracker is completed for a week.